 Grades 3-5 Programs

-All Grades 3-5 programs are SOLD OUT.
-All grade levels are based on the grade the student will enter in Fall 2025.
-Waitlist for 2025 Summer Programs is available here.
+Registration for Grades 3-5 Summer Programs will open Monday, March 16th at 11am on our calendar.
+All grade levels are based on the grade the student will enter in Fall 2026.

 A dream house could be a penthouse apartment, a modern beach house, or a castle in the hills.
 In this program, students will design and build their own personal dream house or apartment through drawings and models.
 Examples of amazing houses from around the world will provide ideas and inspiration, but the final designs reflect each student’s imagination.